 Consumables for PCR testing have been diverted to NHS labs for Covid testing.
 In addition there have been delays to the delivery of reagents.
 Adapting to these, plus staffing, safe working and other issues have led to a temporary increase in the turnaround time for this test.
 Current expected turnaround to reporting: 5-10 days from receipt at the central laboratory.

 These remain essential for national farm animal disease surveillance and to support animal health and the food chain, however we will operate a triage system to ensure that our resources are used most efficiently to achieve the national goals.

 Please contact the Duty Vet in your region (0131 535 3130, selecting Option 1 for Duty Vet and then Regional option as appropriate) to discuss before submitting any carcases for post-mortem examination.
-During the period of Covid restrictions (as of week ending the 17th of April) we have experienced no reduction in the number of post mortem cases examined at each of our post mortem sites when compared to the same period last year.
+During the period of Covid restrictions we have experienced no significant reduction in the number of post mortem cases examined at each of our post mortem sites when compared to the same period last year.

 Other diagnostic testing:

 Diagnostic testing continues to be carried out to support farm and food-producing businesses, and to support emergency care for our companion animal clients.

 The need for telephone discussions about cases in general has never been greater and our VIOs are available to do this.
 Please contact the Duty Vet in your region (0131 535 3130, selecting Option 1 for Duty Vet and then regional option as appropriate)

 CHeCS have issued guidance, that applies to all cattle health scheme providers - where there is a delay to completing annual testing due to the COVID-19 situation, accreditation will be suspended when testing becomes overdue (one month after renewal date); however, accreditation will be re-instated as soon as the testing is carried out, provided it is clear and the herd has been abiding by the rules of the scheme in the interim.